 Kids love ice cream cones and they adore birthday cake.
 So, for your child’s next big shindig, why not mash up the two with a neat little surprise sure to impress them and their pint-sized guests?

-This recipe – a favorite that my mom used to make – indeed combines both concepts by baking individual birthday cakes into ice cream cones.
+This recipe for birthday cake cones – a favorite that my mom used to make – indeed combines both concepts by baking individual birthday cakes into ice cream cones.
 Topped with icing and embellishments, each birthday cake cone looks just an ice cream cone.
-But that's not the only perk to this clever creation.
+But that’s not the only perk to this clever creation.

 For one thing, kids can lick away without worrying about sticky melting drips (a boon for whoever’s on clean-up patrol, too).
 Plus, moms and dads can forgo the paper plates and plastic forks thanks to these handheld treats.